sancliffe/gke-ollama-spot-ai/README.md

+Hey, just wanted to let you know that development on this project has stopped.
+Turns out I ran out of free credits while using Google Cloud to test the deployment.

 GKE Autopilot: Cost-Optimized AI Inference with Ollama

 **Production-ready deployment of Ollama on GKE using Spot VMs with KEDA autoscaling for near-zero idle costs.**